loliconshik3/neonote/README.md

 * Write & rewrite notes with any length.

-* Notes has been encrypted.
-You need a key for read it.

-* You can combinate keys, write some notes with first key, and another notes with second key.
+* Use any editor for write your notes.

 # Install